 Permanently restricted net assets consist primarily of the McFarland Trusts.
 The income from these trusts is used to support the operation of The McFarland Institute.
-The balance of permanently restricted net assets is approximately \$15,106,000 and \$15,607,000, for the years ended September 30, 2013 and 2012, respectively.
-See Note 17 regarding the reclassification of net assets.
+The balance of permanently restricted net assets is approximately \$15,106,000 for the years ended September 30, 2014 and 2013.
+See Note 8 for further disclosure of permanently restricted net assets.

-Investment Income, Net
+Investment Income.
+Net